Books to Finance Your Business

 Advertising and Lead Generation

-CHAPTER 10 - Legal Form of Your Business and the Government Wants to Tax It
+CHAPTER 10 Legal Form of Your Business (so the Government can tax it!)

 Choose a Great Name!